 Idealism is an ancient philosophy that had a strong influence on education through the 20th century.
 Recently, this position has been overshadowed by realism, however, the influence of idealism can still be felt in education to this day.
-In this post, we will describe idealism, explain the implications, and examined how an idealistic teacher views education.
+In this post, we will describe idealism, explain its implications, and examine how an idealistic teacher views education.

-Idealism is focus on reality as consisting of ideas, the mind and self.
+Idealism is focused on reality as consisting of ideas, the mind, and the self.
 In other words, the mind makes the material world rather than the other way around as found in realism.
 Plato is the primary author of this philosophy.

 The context of Plato’s life was one of change.
-This was during the time of the Persian Wars in which Greece, Athens in particular, did remarkable well.
-War naturally brings new ideas to both countries which was leading to changes.
-In addition, there was a push for individualism from a group of philosophers known as the sophists which was straining the communal culture of Athens.
+This was during the time of the Persian Wars in which Greece, Athens in particular, did remarkably well.
+War naturally brought new ideas to both countries which was leading to changes.
+In addition, there was a push for individualism from a group of philosophers known as the sophists which were straining the communal culture of Athens.

 Some have stated that Plato’s idealism was a reaction against this threat of change.
 Truth for Plato was permanent and unchanging.
 Since the world was changing, there could be no truth in this world.
 Truth must be found somewhere else.
 The real truth was found in the world of ideas a place that was beyond the senses used in this world.

-For idealist, the source of knowledge comes from intuition (knowing without conscious thought), revelation (knowing through supernatural encounters), and rationalism (knowing through conscious thought).
+For idealists, the source of knowledge comes from intuition (knowing without conscious thought), revelation (knowing through supernatural encounters), and rationalism (knowing through conscious thought).
 What is important here is what is missing, which is empiricism (knowledge through the senses).
-Idealist do not require empirical verification of what is true.
+Idealists do not require empirical verification of what is true.
 In the world today, this is almost laughable but was a core component of education for centuries.

-Ethically, idealism emphasis a belief in an external ethical standard to man.
+Ethically, idealism emphasizes a belief in an external ethical standard for man.
 Man cannot be the one to decide what is right or wrong.
 Instead, morals are determined by the world of ideas through the intellect.
 There is something called the Absolute self that the individual self is trying to imitate.
-This Absolute Self is considered by many to be God as seen from a christian perspective.
+This Absolute Self is considered by many to be God as seen from a Christian perspective.
 Again this is something that would not be considered seriously by many educators.

 Idealism and Education

-An idealistic teacher is going to focus on the development of the students mind.
-There is a constant striving for perfection in study of various subjects.
-Speaking of subjects, the curriculum consist primarily of the humanities and math.
-History and literature help students to see what is ideal for humans and the study of math is powerful because of its universal nature along with it being a self-evidently true.
+An idealistic teacher is going to focus on the development of the student’s mind.
+There is a constant striving for perfection in the study of various subjects.
+Speaking of subjects, the curriculum consists primarily of the humanities and math.
+History and literature help students to see what is ideal for humans and the study of math is powerful because of its universal nature along with it being self-evidently true.
 Generally, any subject that brings students into contact with ideas rather than things should be considered for the curriculum

-With focus on an other worldly perfect standard, idealism is strongly out of place in a world that is governed or perhaps controlled by what they see and experience.
+With a focus on an otherworldly perfect standard, idealism is strongly out of place in a world that is governed or perhaps controlled by what they see and experience.
 Whenever people try to appeal to some sort of unqualified standard it is looked upon almost with ridicule.
 The exception seems to be when people share an emotional objection to something.
-Feelings have replaced some form of ethereally standard because emotions are experienced and felt rather than thought about.
+Feelings have replaced some form of ethereal standard because emotions are experienced rather than thought about.